 The story behind English dream cake is fascinating.
 Cheryl (above) is a mother of 4 and is originally from the island of Dominica in the Caribbean where her father was once Prime Minister.
 As a teenager she was so intrigued by the beautiful cakes on display at her parent's many formal gatherings that baking soon became her hobby.

 Cheryl has been in Paris for 7 years where she worked in childcare.
 This is how word spread of her cake making skills after she started making cakes for children and their parents.
 She also realised there was high demand for cakes decorated and made in an English way (French celebration cakes tend to be more understated: normally a dense chocolate torte with no icing).

-Finally, Cheryl's cake making dream become a reality!
-She has now teamed up with 3 other bakers including her daughter, who is an artist at heart and an interior designer by profession.
+She has now teamed up with 3 other bakers including her daughter who is an artist at heart and an interior designer by profession.

 And here it is.
 An elegant marble effect cake with fresh white roses and real edible gold edging:

 As a little surprise, if you spin the cake around to the other side, they added a topper (of me!) wearing a discrete little 40 badge (they must have guessed I'm a no fuss kind of person).

 But if you DO want fuss and bling that's fine too.
 English Dream cake can do pretty much anything you desire!
 And they can do much smaller cakes and cupcakes for children's parties too.

 My guests, young and old, were all really impressed by the stunning design.
 It certainly had the wow factor.